Meandering Through Time

 Picture

-Lincoln Castle garrison stand to defend this important fortification from forces loyal to Prince Louis, led by the Count of Perche.
+Lincoln Castle garrison stands to defend this important fortification from forces loyal to Prince Louis, led by the Count of Perche.

 Picture